gideonadeti/task-manager/README.md

 3. **Set Up Environment Variables**

-   Create a `.env.local` file in the root directory with the following variables:
+   Create a `.env.local` file in the root directory.
+You can refer to [`.env.example`](.env.example) as a template for the required environment variables:

    ```env
    # Database